BruceD-UKB/Test-Case-2/README.md

 # Test-Case-2
-A sample repository testing the Truffle Pipeline for finding UKBTest within the description
+A sample repository testing the Truffle Pipeline Positive hit for the description only